 For Analytics, the graph shows the cumulative license usage over the time period you specify, even though the license usage count is reset daily.
 To see your license usage for one day, set the time range to 23 hours and 59 seconds.

 In the Rules tab, you can create rules to specify the number of Application Performance Monitoring licenses to allocate to specified applications and machines.
-If you choose not to create any rules, your license allocation follows the default rule, which distributes the licenses evenly across all applications and machines.
+If you choose not to create any rules, your license allocation follows the default rule, which distributes the licenses across all applications and machines.

 In a rule, you can specify the following allocation details: